julixian/MyVisualNovelTransTools/README.md

 To extract/repack Yaneurao engine .dat Archive<br/>
 ## YaneuraoYgaImageTool
 To convert .yga image to bmp AND .bmp to yga(no compress) image<br/>
 If want to edit the image, convert the image to png first.
-And before convert to yga, convert the png back to bmp and then convert to yga.<br/>
+And before converting to yga, convert the png back to bmp and then convert to yga.<br/>
 Or the image will lose Transparent pixel.<br/>